 Looking for ways to attract the best employees in a market where thousands of employees have been laid off?
 Offering voluntary benefits adds a level of insurance coverage that many workers have not previously had access to.
 Benefits beyond the traditional 401(k) and health insurance are vital to attracting the right talent for your business.

-Voluntary benefit plans are offered through the employer, but are paid, either partially or solely, by the employees.
+Voluntary benefits plans are offered through employers but are paid, either partially or solely, by the employees.
 These benefits are typically paid through payroll deductions.
 Some of these plans offer group rates that employees cannot typically get on their own.

 Why do employees look for employers who offer voluntary benefits?

-- It ensures employees are financially stable: Voluntary benefit plans can protect employees financial wellbeing, and give them a sense of security in case something goes wrong.
+Voluntary benefits plans can protect employees’ financial wellbeing, and give them a sense of security in case something goes wrong.
 This makes them better, more engaged employees.

 At SBMA, our benefit plan offers voluntary benefits that most employees will need.
 Your employees are the backbone of your business, so treat them right!
 Our plans can be modified to include dental, vision, life, hospital indemnity, accident, and critical illness coverage.
 Contact us today to see how voluntary benefits packages can improve your company’s ability to attract and retain the best employees.